 (Note: This piece began as a talk for a Panel discussion, held at the Centre for People, Organisation, and Work, RMIT University, Melbourne (Australia), June 1 2017.
-It has since been published in Community Quarterly.)
+It has since been published in New Community.)

 I’m going to start with some points about men, patriarchy, and feminism which I hold to be self-evident.
 That is, some basic truths.
 And I will end with some harder questions.